Nawapat-Kaweeyanun/Dataset-Detection-of-TPA-IMF-Reconnection-/README.txt

 Missing data codes: N/A
 Specialised formats or other abbreviations used: N/A

+Fig S2A (Spacecraft Potential, Cluster-1)
+Number of variables: 2
+Number of cases/rows: 2 columns, 900 rows
+Variable list, defining any abbreviations, units of measure, codes or symbols used:
+1st column = Datetime
+2nd column = Spacecraft potential (keV)
+Missing data codes: N/A
+Specialised formats or other abbreviations used: N/A

 Fig S2B (Electron differential energy flux, Cluster 2) Number of variables: 3
 Number of cases/rows: 46 columns, 900 rows